walmartlabs/walmart-cla/README.md

 ## Setting Up Corporate CLAs

-If you want to set up a corporate CLA with use, please review the documents in this repository (PDF or markdown format) and contact us as detailed below.
+If you want to set up a corporate CLA with Walmart, please review the documents in this repository (PDF or markdown format) and contact us as detailed below.

 ## Available Documents